-We took a family hike there this week, and spotted California poppies, yellow bush lupines, buttercups, and other colorful flowers coming into bloom..
+We took a hike there this weekend, and spotted California poppies, yellow bush lupines, buttercups, Douglas iris, and other colorful flowers coming into bloom.
 If you haven't been to Ring Mountain, it's definitely worth a visit.
 It's especially lush this spring after all the rain we've been having lately.
 Make sure you bring a camera—it's a great place for a family photo.

 This preserve on a hill above Tiburon and east Corte Madera was saved from development back in the 1990s, and is home to a number of rare plants like the Tiburon Mariposa Lilly, which is found nowhere else in the world.
 Large boulders and rocks are scattered throughout the hillside, giving it an otherworldly appearance.
 You'll even find remnants of Native American settlements here in the way of petroglyphs and a grinding rock.

 Numerous trails criss-cross the 367-acre Ring Mountain Preserve.
 The Phyllis Ellman trail leads from Paradise Drive up to the top of the mountain; you can return to the Paradise Drive trailhead via the loop trail.
 Most families will want to head for the fire roads on top of Ring Mountain.
 They're largely smooth and flat (some sections are even paved) and are fine for sturdy jogging strollers, as well as mountain bikes.

 Best of all, Ring Mountain is a short distance from almost anywhere in Marin County.
 It feels like it's a world away, though.
 From mid-March through April the whole hillside is often carpeted in flowers.
 I like to think that my photos are pretty good, but they really don't do the view justice—you have to go there and see it for yourself.

 If You Go